 After completing my PhD in 2011 I have been a main teacher on the basic level course Statistik A2 module 1 (Statistical models) and the advanced level course Programming in Statistics (lectures given in English).
 Statistik A2 had previously only been given as an on campus course but in 2011 I developed an online version of the course.
 This was the first online course given by the Department of Statistics.
 In 2013 I reformed the course Programming in Statistics, with the purpose of giving the students a more ’hands on’ experience with the programming language R and using this to solve statistical problems.

-In 2013-2014, I was the supervisor of two Bachelor’s theses and one Master thesis.
+I have supervised on three Bachelor’s theses and one Master thesis.

 I have completed 8 weeks of pedagogical training given by the Centre for Educational Development (UPL) at Umeå University.